kineticstoolkit/kineticstoolkit_doc/src/timeseries.md

 2. manage events;
 3. associate metadata to data.

-In the following tutorials, we will see how to work with TimeSeries, and understand their relations with numpy arrays and pandas DataFrames.
+The following sections show how to work with TimeSeries, and explain their relations with numpy arrays and pandas DataFrames.
 :::

 ```{tableofcontents}